 View large image | More photos

-GAUTIER, Miss. - Shell Landing, located about 20 miles east of Biloxi, is the course budget golfers with an eye for quality book twice during a Biloxi golf vacation, in an itinerary that should also include nearby Fallen Oak and Preserve.
+GAUTIER, Miss. -- Shell Landing, located about 20 miles east of Biloxi, is the course that budget-golfers with an eye for quality book twice during a Biloxi golf vacation.

-Shell Landing is plenty scenic, wrapping around wetlands and natural areas, but features a course designed by Davis Love III that can jump up and bite you in many places - most notably on and around its greens, which during the time of visit were running lightning-fast.
+The golf course is plenty scenic, wrapping around wetlands and natural areas, but features a design by Davis Love III that can jump up and bite you in many places -- most notably on and around its greens.
 These greens are also large, averaging about 12,000 square feet, have few flat spots and always take on a different shape than the last.
 They're large enough that you should hit more greens than normal, but two-putting can be tough.

 The first introduction to the danger of the course's greens comes on the par-5 third hole, which at 565 yards is too long for most hitters to reach in two, especially considering a pond guards the green just in front.
 The green is very shallow, with rear collection areas that swallow up long shots.
 The green is so sloped, however, getting a chip near the hole if it's in a back position is near impossible.